Facilities and rules

 - Printing & photocopying

 All students should have been issued with a University ID card by their College.
-If you have any problems with access in the Department, please take your card to the CUED Security Office between 9am and 1pm.
+If you have any problems with access in the Department, please take your card to the CUED Security Office (located in the basement) between 9am and 1pm.
 Students are advised that they may be challenged at any time when in the Department and asked to produce identification unless they are displaying their ID card.

 If you lose your card, please report its loss immediately to the Security Office (or email firstname.lastname@example.org), but note that replacements for lost cards should be ordered through your College.